axu2/tiger-menus/README.md

 ![alt tag](https://raw.githubusercontent.com/axu2/tiger_menus/master/app/static/screenshot.png)

 ## Setup (Bash on Ubuntu on Windows)
+Recommended Python 2.7.9+.
+Older versions will give you error messages, but you can probably ignore them.

 Fork repository and clone it into your own directory.
 Then:
 ```
 $ cd tiger-menus